fletch22/fluid-provisioning/readme.txt

+# How to install vagrant

+Download and install VirtualBox.

+Download and install Vagrant

 # How to install RSpec

+Install bundler:

+1. sudo gem install bundler

-1. Create a Gemfile:
+2. Create a Gemfile for the project:

 		touch Gemfile

-2. Open in editor.
+3. Open in editor.

-3. Add the following:
+4. Add the following:

 	source 'https://rubygems.org'

 	gem 'rspec', '~> 3.0'

-4. At the CL type:
+5. At the CL type:

 bundle install --binstubs

-5. This will DL the resources.
+6. This will DL the resources.

-6.
+7. At CL type:

+	sudo ruby ./bin/rspec --init